Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 ---

-## 📸 Evidence and Artifacts
+## 📸 Screenshots

-Artifacts included in this project:
+Screenshots included in this project:
 - Sentinel incident graph and entity correlation.
 - Cross-domain KQL correlation queries.
 - Identity sign-in and risk detection logs.
 - Endpoint process and registry activity timelines.

-Screenshots and supporting evidence are stored in the `screenshots/` directory and referenced within the final incident report.
+Screenshots and supporting evidence are stored in the `screenshots/`

 ---